osmandapp/web/main/docs/user/personal/profiles.md

 - **Delete profile**:
     - This action is available only for *Android* and only for a *Custom profile*.
     - Default profiles cannot be deleted.
-    - To add a profile go to *Menu → Settings → App profiles → + New profile*.
+    - To add a profile, go to *Menu → Settings → App profiles → + New profile*.

 ## Related Articles